 Any effort to strengthen cybersecurity for accounting firms starts with an understanding of the applicable laws.
 Every accounting firm is expected to protect it’s clients’ Personally Identifiable Information or details, which, if disclosed, “could result in harm to the individual whose name or identity is linked with this information.”
 In this case, this data can be stolen for financial fraud, and in some cases, can cost you THREE TIMES the damages.

-The following is a list of your clients’ PII that your firm could be in custody of:
+The following is a list of your clients’ PII that your firm could be in the custody of:

 - Social Security Number